kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 This guide uses nginx-ingress-controller as an example.

-To enable PROXY protocol support, the openstack-cloud-controller-manager config option [enable-ingress-hostname](./using-openstack-cloud-controller-manager.md#load-balancer) should set to `true`.
+To enable PROXY protocol support, the either the openstack-cloud-controller-manager config option [enable-ingress-hostname](./using-openstack-cloud-controller-manager.md#load-balancer) should set to `true` or an explicit hostname should be set on the load balancer service via [annotation](./expose-applications-using-loadbalancer-type-service.md#service-annotations) `loadbalancer.openstack.org/hostname`.

 1. Set up the nginx-ingress-controller